WOWQ (FM): Second sale

 WWZE was purchased in 1988 by Nor-Lin Broadcasters, Inc., then the licensee of AM 1330 WADJ in Somerset, which itself was put on the air back in 1981.
 Nor-Lin was a company headed by Johnstown radio and television legend Ron Lorence and his wife Norma.
 Ron Lorence was a regular presence on WJAC-TV's locally produced shows such as "Seniors Today" and "Scholastic Quiz", and is still heard as the voice of Pennsylvania's Allied Milk Producers' radio commercials.
-Upon acquisition, the call sign was changed to WYSN, and it took the on the moniker "Sunny 101".
+Upon acquisition, the call sign was changed to WYSN, and it took on the moniker "Sunny 101".

 Under Nor-Lin ownership, WYSN operated with a format of adult standards music provided by WestWood One's "Adult Standards" format, a rather unusual move for an FM station.
 The station moved to a more current adult contemporary sound in the mid 1990s following a format change of crosstown competitor WVSC-FM from adult contemporary to contemporary country.
 Ron Lorence managed the station, his wife Norma kept the books, and son Brad served as the station's operations manager, continuing in that role until long after the stations were sold.